Identifiability in Two-Layer Sparse Matrix Factorization: Conclusion

+\paragraph{Algorithm} Our analysis suggests other approaches for sparse matrix factorization than iterative first-order optimization methods \cite{le2016flexible, dao2019learning}.
+One can rely on low-rank matrix completion operations with sparsity constraints, in the spirit of \Cref{algo:completion}.
+This kind of approach based on the lifting procedure has been considered in algorithms for blind deconvolution \cite{ahmed2013blind} or signal recovery from magnitude measurements \cite{candes2013phaselift}.
+However, it still remains to explore such an approach when considering sparsity constraints.

 \paragraph{Stability} This work focused on identifiability aspects in exact sparse matrix factorization, which are necessary to study in order to understand well-posedness of the sparse matrix factorization problem.
 The other important condition for well-posedness is \emph{stability}, which is the ability to recover the solution to the sparse factorization problem under noisy measurements of the observed matrix.
 To study these aspects, one can rely on stability results in blind deconvolution with sparsity constraints \cite{li2017identifiability}, which are also derived from the lifting procedure.
 More related to the sparse matrix factorization problem, stability in deep structured linear networks under sparsity constraints has been studied with the tensorial lifting approach \cite{malgouyres2020stable}, but in contrary to our framework, permutation ambiguities were not taken into account in that work.
 As our approach relies on matrix decomposition into rank-one matrices, one perspective in continuation to our work is to exploit existing stability results on rank-one matrix completability \cite{candes2010matrix, cosse2020stable} to study stability in sparse matrix factorization.
+Typically, the application of \Cref{algo:completion} under the noisy case might suffer from instability issues, as the propagation scheme to complete missing entries with the rank-one constraint is unstable \cite{cosse2020stable}, so it is necessary to adapt \Cref{algo:completion} in order to allow for stable recovery of exact matrix decomposition with fixed-support.